Safety Protocol Handbook

 Crew/Sailor Safety

 Bearings/Laylines: To operate safely and efficiently, have an understanding of how other vessels are moving in comparison to you.
+Identify a bearing by lining up any moving object and a fixed point behind it.

-Equipment Storage: Boat must be properly returned and put away after use
+Equipment Storage: Boat must be properly returned and put away after use.

 Powerboat Seamanship:

-For safety reasons, we always have a second person on board the Boston Whaler and Castoldi coach boats.
-It’s helpful if this person can tie knots.
 A coach boat should always lead the group from and to the dock to ensure everyone is accounted for.
-Team members should be aware of the following scenarios/skills:

 Towing